gavinfielder/pft/README.md

 When you run make, the first thing that happens is the test index is created.
 Two copies of unit\_tests.c are created.
 In the copy unit\_tests\_indexed.c, the test() function is replaced with ft\_printf().
 In the copy unit\_tests\_benched.c, the test() function is replaced with printf() and '\_bench' is added to all the function names.
 Next, in both files, an array of function pointers is created at the end of the file pointing to all the enabled unit tests.
 An array will also be created holding the names of all the functions as string literals.

-When you call `./test str_`, main.c will see alpha input and call run\_search\_tests, which does strncmp on each position in the array of function names, and when it finds a function name starting with 'str\_', it calls run\_test() on that test.
+When you call `./test s_`, main.c will see alpha input and call run\_search\_tests, which does strncmp on each position in the array of function names, and when it finds a function name starting with 's\_', it calls run\_test() on that test.

 run\_test() runs a particular test.
 The way the test works is that it redirects stdout to a file, calls the ft\_printf version (through the array of function pointers that was created on `make`), and does the same with the printf version.
 It compares the return value and the content of the files, and if either is different, the test is failed.
 This is very essentially the same way moulinette tests printf.
 The diff is logged to file and a red FAIL is printed instead of a pretty green PASS.